turtlecreations/FDC1004_differential/README.md

 # FDC1004_differential

 This library provides functionality for differential measurement with the FDC1004 Capacitance to Digital Sensor.
+Based on library by Benjamin Shaya.
 Designed for use with the Capacitive-Based Liquid Level Sensing Sensor Reference Design from Texas Instruments found at http://www.ti.com/tool/tida-00317

 ## Requirements